AmandaMHorowitz/FullStackBankApp/README.md

 Screenshots: Screenshots or a GIF of your project in action.
 Technology used: Your technology stack, listed out.
 Features: Your project’s features, and any future features you would like to include.
-License: Details of under what type of license (e.g., MIT, Apache) your project is listed.
-If you don’t know, take a look at your package.json—it will have the default license that you chose when you created your project.

 # FullStackBankApp